Delegated portfolio management with random default

-In our model, the investor chooses a full delegation of the portfolio management to the manager and thus let the manager choosing the optimal strategy to optimize the profit terminal value of the portfolio under default.
-This \textit{second-best} case and the contracting problem is reduced to solve a bi-level optimization under constraint as follows when $S$ is contractible
+and where $\varepsilon\geq 0$ represents the weight on the penalty.
+Note that when $\varepsilon=0$ we do not track any index, which is consistent with the cryptocurrency motivation.
+In contrast, taking $\varepsilon>0$ introduces index-tracking power (as in an ETF) and aligns with the pension-plan motivation.
+In our model, the investor chooses a full delegation of the portfolio management to the manager and thus lets the manager choose the optimal strategy to optimize the terminal value of the portfolio under default.
+In this \textit{second-best} case, the contracting problem is reduced to solving a bi-level optimization under constraint as follows when $S$ is contractible

 subject to \begin{itemize} \item (R):\; $V_0^A(x,\xi)\geq R_0$ \item (IC):\; $V_0^A(x,\xi) = J^A(\hat\pi;x,\xi)$. \end{itemize}